-Firstly, it would seem that professionally produced recordings of the four pieces are not presently available.
+Professionally produced recordings of the four pieces were not available at the time of review.
 That said, I was able to find two of the pieces in recordings shared on YouTube, and to save you searching: here they are – and they give a good flavour:

 Lake flowing away towards the Stars

 The publication, though not widely available, can be purchased from Musicroom using the link provided below.

 It seems to me a pity that the piano music of Jan Freidlin isn’t more widely known – and more easily available here in the UK.

 The four pieces in this collection are certainly well worth the effort, and would make an excellent project for any more advanced player looking to explore fresh music, and who primarily uses the score to discover new works.

 All in all, an excellent addition to the pianist’s repertoire.

 Pianodao Music Club members enjoy exclusive discounts on sheet music.

 In the interests of online privacy, Pianodao does not use affiliate tracking links.

 Retail links are directly sponsored by Musicroom.